-1- PhD student in General Psychology, Science and Research Branch, Islamic Azad University, Tehran, Iran
+1- Ph.D.
+Student of Department of Psychology, Science and Research Branch, Islamic Azad University, Tehran, Iran

 2- Associate Professor, Department of Psychology, Faculty of Educational Sciences and Psychology, Islam Shahr Branch, Islamic Azad University, Islam Shahr, Iran , M.azadyekta@yahoo.com